 Our barristers advise and represent clients:

 The below are invited to contact the clerks for a quote for our barristers’ services.

 Barristers in chambers most often charge hourly rates for private criminal and immigration work (where the client is not eligible for legal aid).
-Barristers in chambers most often charge fixed fees for other types of work.
+Our barristers most often charge fixed fees for other types of work.